Table of Contents

 Classes include gross human anatomy, exercise physiology, neuroanatomy & neurophysiology, and cardiopulmonary pathophysiology.
 Students learn to analyze specific functions of the human body in a variety of research and clinical settings.
 Students will also examine how disease affects bodily function, and how understanding physiology can lead to the development of new diagnostic and therapeutic strategies to combat the mechanisms of disease.

 The career trajectory of people with a Physiology degree appears to be focused around a few careers.
-The most common career that users with Physiology degrees have experience in is Customs Inspector, followed by Occupational Therapist Assistant, Exterminator, Circus Performer, Optometrist, Physiotherapist, Environmental Engineer, Postal Service Clerk, Operations Research Analyst, and Physical Therapist Assistant.
+The most common career that users with Physiology degrees have experience in is Fitness Trainer, followed by Sales Representative, Food Server, Occupational Therapist Assistant, Coach, Project Manager, Administrative Assistant, Medical Secretary, Tour Guide, and Paramedic.

 |Career||% of graduates||% of population||Multiple|